 Writer Alex Garland has crafted a story pitting man vs. God/science vs. creation.
 While I agree with this point as many have discussed, I don’t agree with the simplicity of it.
 People have been pointing out that this is a tale of Atheism since how can we mortals take our lives in our own hands by using science to resurrect the sun?
 If God has called time on our existence, wouldn’t it be our utter disregard for his own being to decide to go against his will?
-I refuse to believe the film is as simple as that because of all that is shown through its duration.
+I refuse to believe the film is as simple as that because of everything shown throughout its duration.
 For one, if we are to accept Greek mythology, it was Prometheus who gave us fire against the will of Zeus and to his own demise of infinite torture at the hands of vultures.
-The Gods have been fighting as far as how to handle us humans and if they had to take sides to fight for our survival, can’t we always fight against those Gods that have said our time is up?
+The Gods have been fighting as far as how to handle humans and if they had to take sides to fight for our survival, can’t we also fight against those Gods that have said our time is up?
 Also, if God created us with the mental capacity to create science and ways to go against nature, isn’t it his will to rise up to his challenge and fight?

 Cliff Curtis and Cillian Murphy observe the sun.